brockfanning/singletableimporter/README.md

 # Set the enclosure for CSV imports Defaults to a double-quote.
 csv enclosure: '"'

+# Indicate that you would like to parse hierarchies in one or more
+# columns by assigning a hierarchy delimiter.
+For example, if the
+# delimiter is "///" then the value "Fruit///Apple" would be parsed as
+# "Apple" which is in a hierarchical structure beneath "Fruit".
+hierarchy delimiters:
+    myDatabaseColumn1: "///"

 # Allow for imports that will be "additive".
 If set to FALSE then each
 # import will start by deleting all rows.